eclipse-theia/theia/doc/Plugin-API.md

 ## Adding new API

 This section gives an introduction to extending Theia’s plugin API.
-If you want to add a whole new namespace in your own extension, see this [readme](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/doc/how-to-add-new-plugin-namespace.md).
+If you want to add a complete custom plugin API in your own extension, see this [readme](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/doc/how-to-add-new-custom-plugin-api.md).

 For adding new API, the first step is to declare it in the [theia.d.ts](https://github.com/eclipse-theia/theia/blob/master/packages/plugin/src/theia.d.ts) file in the plugin package.
 In a second step, the implementation for the new API must be made available in the returned object of the API factory in [plugin-context.ts](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/src/plugin/plugin-context.ts).